Garrison Golf Course to Close This Year | The Highlands Current

 When HVSF announced Davis’ gift in August, it said he planned to divide the 155 acres into four parcels: 52 acres for HVSF; 95 acres for a nine-hole course; 28 acres for Davis’ residence; and 27 acres along Route 9 that might eventually also be given to HVSF.

-HVSF said it also would be given the catering business, inn and restaurant to run as for-profit ventures, with profits returning to the festival, while Davis would own and operate the nine-hole course.
+HVSF said it also would be given the catering business, inn and restaurant to run as for-profit ventures, with profits returning to the festival.
+That plan remains in place, Allemann said, pending approval of the HVSF project by the town.

-It was not immediately clear if that plan had shifted with the decision to abandon golf.

 “Our restaurant, bar, terrace dining, picnic and inn operations all will benefit” from HVSF audiences, Allemann said in the statement, “and we are already planning hospitality services that will delight the Shakespeare audiences while maintaining the highest standards of service to our wedding and other guests.”

-Davis is a director of the Hudson Highlands Land Trust, which he chaired for more than 15 years, and the chair of the group planning the Hudson Highlands Fjord Trail between Cold Spring and Beacon.
+Davis is a member of the board of the Hudson Highlands Land Trust, which he chaired for more than 15 years, and the chair of the group planning the Hudson Highlands Fjord Trail between Cold Spring and Beacon.
 He also is a vice chair of the American Museum of Natural History, a former director of Scenic Hudson and a financial supporter of HVSF.

-“Chris Davis has, I think, for several decades been looking for a community-minded, sustainable, adaptable reuse” for The Garrison property, Davis McCallum, HVSF’s artistic director, said in August.
+“Chris Davis has, I think, for several decades been looking for a community-minded, sustainable, adaptable reuse” for The Garrison property, McCallum said in August.
 “I think he saw in the Shakespeare Festival a local organization that could be the next steward of the land.”

+And the people of Philipstown have a problem with this?
+It sounds like an environmentalist’s dream.

+Here is the big question: How does this relate to the comp plan?
+As someone who is concerned on how we plan for our future, what impact will this have in the Route 9 corridor which is already poorly planned?
+Will any of this property be taken off the tax roles and what impact will it have on our property tax owners?
+Why not have a transparent conversation about our future?